 How to stay tax compliant when investing in cryptocurrency

 The IRS requires you to report your crypto activity each year.
 Not reporting your activity can be considered tax evasion, which is against the law.
 Unfortunately, tax evasion can happen purposefully and accidentally.
-That’s why it’s important to understand that anytime you sell or trade crypto and anytime you buy assets with crypto, you’re triggering a taxable event.
+That’s why it’s important to understand that anytime you sell or trade crypto and anytime you buy assets with crypto, you’re triggering a taxable event that has tax liability.

-Crypto taxes are complicated, which is why we always recommend talking to a tax professional if you have any questions about what to report on your tax returns.
+Crypto taxes can be complicated, which is why we always recommend talking to a tax professional if you have any questions about what to report on your tax returns.

 Run, don’t walk from these crypto tax evasion strategies